howerest/offline-map/README.md

 * [ ] Be able to select a point
 * [ ] Be able to select a trajectory
 * [ ] Be able to select a point in a trajectory
+* [x] Be able to put a name to a trajectory
+* [x] Be able to export points and trajectories in json format
-* [ ] Be able to export points and trajectories in csv format
+* [ ] Be able to import points and trajectories in json format

 ### How to use it